Friday, June 5, 2015

 The pamphlet said you might need to bring a sweatshirt or jacket.

-They were not kidding because the further we got out in the ocean and the faster the boat went the colder it got.
+They were not kidding because the further we got into the Ocean and the faster the boat went, the colder it got.

-We journeyed further out into the ocean where we saw five whales together everyone was excited.
+We journeyed further out to sea, where we saw five whales together.
+Everyone was excited.

-The whales would go deep into the ocean and come back up for air.
-The whale spits water into the air and he went back down again.
-They were never in the same place and our ship was constantly moving, turning, and following the whales.
+The whales would go under the Ocean and come back up for air.
+The whale spits water into the air, and he went back down again.
+They were never in the same place, and our ship was constantly moving, turning, and following the whales.

 Three Whales